Best Monitors for Programmers in 2026

 • Motion sensor with adjustable brightness and color temperature

-BenQ ScreenBar or similar LED light bars sit on top of your monitor and illuminate your desk without creating screen glare.
-I resisted buying one for years, thinking it was gimmicky.
-Now I won’t work without it.
-The motion sensor is a nice touch.
-Walk up to your desk, light turns on.
-Walk away, it turns off.
-Useful in darker rooms where you’d otherwise strain to see your keyboard or notes.
+BenQ ScreenBar and similar LED light bars sit on top of your monitor and illuminate your desk without creating screen glare.
+The motion sensor is a nice touch — walk up to your desk and the light turns on, walk away and it turns off.
+Particularly useful in darker rooms where overhead lighting creates glare on the panel itself.

 USB-C Docks